 Who is liable if an Amazon delivery driver hits me in Los Angeles?▼

-Amazon Delivery Service Partners (DSPs) are the employing entity, and under California's respondeat superior doctrine, the DSP is vicariously liable for its driver's negligence during the scope of employment.
-Amazon itself may also face liability under certain agency theories, depending on the degree of operational control Amazon exercises over the DSP.
-Both the DSP and Amazon carry commercial auto policies, typically with $1 million or more in coverage.
+Amazon Delivery Service Partners (DSPs) employ the drivers, and under California's respondeat superior doctrine, the DSP is vicariously liable for driver negligence.
+Amazon itself may also face liability depending on its degree of operational control over the DSP.
+Both the DSP and Amazon carry commercial auto policies of $1 million or more.

 Does DoorDash insurance cover me if their driver hits me?▼